Bastian/bstats-backend/REDIS_LAYOUT.md

 Key | Description
 --- | ---
-`plugins.ids` | A set with all plugin id `plugins:<pluginId>` | A hash with the following fields: "name", "software", "charts" (as json array with the real ids), "owner", @"global" (true if set)
+`plugins.ids` | A set with all plugin id `plugins:<pluginId>` | A hash with the following fields: "name", "software", "charts" (as json array with the real ids), "owner", ?"global" (true if set)
 `plugins.index.id.url+name:<softwareUrl[L]>.<pluginName[L]>` | A string which stores the plugin id.
 Used to get the id of a plugin by software url and name.
 `plugins.id-increment` | A string (in form of an integer).
 Increments every time a new plugin is added.
-`software.ids` | A set with all software ids `software:<softwareId>` | A hash with the following fields: "name", "url", @"globalPlugin", @"metricsClass", @"classCreation", "maxRequestsPerIp", "defaultCharts", @"hideInPluginList" (true if set)
+`software.ids` | A set with all software ids `software:<softwareId>` | A hash with the following fields: "name", "url", ?"globalPlugin", ?"metricsClass", ?"classCreation", "maxRequestsPerIp", "defaultCharts", ?"hideInPluginList" (true if set)
 `software.index.id.url:<url>` | A string which stores the software id.
 Used to get the id of the software by its url.
 `software.id-increment` | A string (in form of an integer).
 Increments every time a new software is added.
 `charts.uids` | A set with all chart uids